LearnLib/automatalib/README.md

 ## About

 AutomataLib is developed at [TU Dortmund University, Germany][2].
-Its original purpose is to serve as the automaton framework for the [LearnLib][3] active automata learning library.
+Its original purpose is to serve as the automaton framework for the [LearnLib][3] automata learning library.
 However, it is completely independent of LearnLib and can be used for other projects as well.

 AutomataLib supports modeling a variety of graph-based structures.